romjacket/skeletonKey/ReadMe.md

 https://www.paypal.me/romjacket

-			  Software wants to be free and so please donate.
+			  Software wants to be free, so donate!

-			  Busta $5' and get a personalized Golden skeletonKey!

 ################  USAGE  ##################